 Germany was the main, if not the only market for Slovenian wines.
 Slovenian farmers worked in German-owned vineyards and then sold wine to landowners and paid rent with wine.
 Thus, by the beginning of the 18th century in Austria, Bavaria and other Germanic regions, Slovenian wines, especially wines from Vipava Valley, were very popular in high society and even at the court of kings.

 The largest wine region in Slovenia was Vipava Valley, whose inhabitants Johann Valvasor wrote that they are “hardworking and enterprising, making a living growing grapes and producing wine.”

-Johann Weikhard Freiherr von Valvasor, or Janez Vajkard Valvasor (1631-1693) – German nobleman, natural historian and writer.
+Johann Weikhard Freiherr von Valvasor, or Janez Vajkard Valvasor (1631-1693) – German and Slovenian natural historian and writer.

 In Prekmurje and Stajerska Slovenija, wine production was also an important source of income.
-So important, that in 1635 the peasants of Lower Styria even burned three women as witches who allegedly sent storm and hail to the vineyards.
+It was so important that in 1635 the peasants of Lower Styria even burned three women as witches who allegedly sent storm and hail to the vineyards.

 In 1872, the School of Fruit Horticulture and Viticulture was founded in Maribor.
-The landlords trained winemakers and controlled hygiene practices in wine production.
-Yes, it was they, the Habsburg archdukes, who taught peasants to wash their hands, grow the vine and make the best Riesling in the world.
+So the Habsburg archdukes taught peasants to wash their hands, grow the vine and make the best Riesling in the world.